 The Restraining Order & Protective Order Hearing

-During your first domestic violence court appearance, a hearing on a protective order—or criminal restraining order—takes place, This is a very critical court appearance as the Court can order you out of your home, forbid you to have any contact with your husband, wife or even children.
-It therefore equally critical to hire an attorney before walking into court, as your attorney can advocate for a more lenient restraining / protective order that will allow you to begin the healing process with your family members as soon as possible, all while trying to get your pending criminal charges dismissed.
+During your first domestic violence court appearance, a hearing on a protective order—or criminal restraining order—takes place.
+This is a very critical court appearance as the Court can order you out of your home, forbid you to have any contact with your husband, wife or even children.
+It therefore is equally critical to hire a Stamford domestic violence lawyer before walking into court, as your attorney can advocate for a more lenient restraining / protective order that will allow you to begin the healing process with your family members as soon as possible, all while trying to get your pending criminal charges dismissed.

 Department of Children & Families (DCF) Involvement in Domestic Violence Cases

 If your children are in your home or are otherwise present during a domestic violence incident, then it is very likely that DCF will be contacted to make sure your children are safe.
 A DCF investigation will begin immediately and you and your spouse will usually be contacted within 24 hours of the arrest.
 Remember that DCF is a part of Connecticut law enforcement and anything you say can and will be used against you in your criminal case.
 Therefore it is strongly advisable to contact a Stamford domestic violence lawyer prior to being interviewed by DCF.
 The Connecticut domestic violence attorneys at Mark Sherman law are well-versed in working with DCF investigators and will be able to balance your cooperating with DCF against preserving your defenses in your criminal case.